MinaFoundation/MinaMesh/README.md

 just setup-archive-db
 ```

-> Note: This process sets up the PosrgreSQL docker using the latest mainnet archive database.
+> Note: This process sets up the PostgreSQL docker using the latest mainnet archive database.

 2. **Run the Mina Mesh Server**